flancian/garden/pieces.md

 --

 For an (occasionally!) more cohesive retelling of the inception of the Agora and a description of the intentions behind the project, please see [[Agora chapter]] -- now (2024) available in the Commons.

+For a more fragmentary and occasionally up to date take, read on :)